IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - Patron god: the birds (collective whole seen as mouthpiece of a force)
 - big sport - bird fighter kites

+- First settled by ppl fleeing the empire, plague
+- Strong economy of Saltwood export, but heavily dependent on Kevara for food + goods import.
+Prevents Avizallo from having the money to build their own ships and gain power
+	- Trees that grow along the column, their roots wrapping around the glass.
+Birds live in the trees.
+Drink ocean water and weep the excess salt out of their bark.
+Gray-white wood.
+	- Required to make prows for boats that can navigate the Fray
+- floating sea grass flats at base of column for food (more lower class)

 [[Bluemoon]]'s hometown